 (Photo credit: UNLV)

-Unfortunately, the marble was lower quality than could be shipped from Vermont.
-Nevada-California Power Company cut off service to Cararra, and Production decreased in 1917, and the town declined.
+Unfortunately, the marble was of lower quality than could be shipped from Vermont.
+Nevada-California Power Company cut off service to Cararra, and production decreased in 1917, and the town declined.
 Cararra had a brief revival with the discovery of gold at the Gold Ace Mine.
 The post office remained open until 1924.

 Sekhmet Temple